SuperNova76/TopCPToolKit/docs/settings/electrons.md

 !!! warning
     ECIDS is actually not supported in release 24.
 It will likely become part of the DNN ID.

+`noEffSF`
+:   disables the calculation of efficiencies and scale factors.
+Experimental! only useful to test a new WP for which scale factors are not available.
+The default is `False`.

 !!! success "Registers the following variables:"
     - `select`: whether the electron passes the ID and isolation cuts
     - `reco_effSF`: the per-electron reconstruction SF